What does the Inflation Reduction Act mean for you?

 Energy Efficiency Home Improvement Credit 2023 (25C)

-Residential Clean Energy Credit
+Clean Energy Credits

 The Residential Clean Energy Credit, which is now extended through 2034, was previously called the Residential Energy Efficient Property Credit.
 The credit amount for installing clean household energy such as solar, wind, or geothermal has been raised from 26% to 30% from 2022 to 2032.
 It then falls to 26% for 2033 and 22% for 2034.

-High-Efficiency Electric Home Rebate Program 2023 (HEEHR)
+High-Efficiency Electric Home Rebate Act of 2023 (HEEHRA)

 This rebate (not a tax credit) is available to low-and-middle income families whose total annual income is less than 150% of the median income where they live as calculated by the Department of Housing and Urban Development.
-The following rebates are available through 2032:
+The following HVAC rebates are available through 2032:

 - $1,750 for a heat pump water heater